Reliability Evaluation of Individual Predictions: A Data-centric Approach: Experiments

-\begin{enumerate}[leftmargin=*] \item\textbf{3D Road Network (RN) Data set~\cite{kaul2013building}} is a benchmark data set for {\bf regression} that was constructed by adding elevation information to a 2D road network in North Jutland, Denmark.
+\stitle{Real Data Sets} We use multiple real data sets, as briefly explained in the following: \begin{enumerate}[leftmargin=*] \item\textbf{3D Road Network (RN) Data set~\cite{kaul2013building}} is a benchmark data set for {\bf regression} that was constructed by adding elevation information to a 2D road network in North Jutland, Denmark.
 It includes 434,874 records with attributes \at{Latitude}, \at{Longitude}, and \at{Altitude}.
 We took 30 samples of size 10,000 from {\it RN} data set and generated 30 data sets and repeated each experiment 30 times, using different data sets.
 To address the evaluation challenge for the {\it RN} data set, we generated a uniform sample of 6,400 points $\langle x_1, x_2\rangle$ in the range [0, 1].
 We then transform the uniform samples back to the same space as the points in {\it RN}.
-Then, we used an {\em off-the-shelf API}\footnote{https://api.open-elevation.com/} that given every coordinate $\langle\at{Latitude},\at{Longitude}\rangle$ in the data space, it yields the corresponding $\at{Altitude}$ as the oracle to obtain the ground truth values.
+To obtain the ground-truth labels for the query points, we used an {\em off-the-shelf API}\footnote{https://api.open-elevation.com/} that given every coordinate $\langle\at{Latitude},\at{Longitude}\rangle$ in the data space, it yields the corresponding $\at{Altitude}$.

 \item\textbf{House Sales in King County (HS) Data set~\cite{harlfoxem_2016}} is a {\bf regression} data set for house sale prices for King County (Seattle).
 It includes houses sold between May 2014 and May 2015.
 It includes 21,614 records having 21 attributes with 2 categorical and 16 continuous types.
 Given attributes such as {\tt no. of bedrooms, square footage, floors,} etc., the task is to predict the {\tt price} of the house.
 We took 30 samples of size 10,000 from {\it HS} data set, generated 30 data sets, and repeated each experiment 30 times, using different data sets.
 To address the evaluation challenge for {\it HS} data set, for each sample, we removed the outliers and then split the data set into train and test sets.
 We then added the outliers back to the test set.
-Although with {\it HS} we can not measure the distrust values for the whole query space, we believe the findings can still confirm the effectiveness of our measures.
+Although with {\it HS} we can not measure the \ru values for the whole query space, we believe the findings can still confirm the effectiveness of our measures.

 \item\textbf{Diamond (DI) Data set \cite{agrawal_2017}} is a {\bf regression} data set for predicting the price of diamond given some visual properties.
 This data set has 53,941 records with 14 attributes, 6 of which are continuous and 3 categorical.
 We used a similar approach to {\it HS} data set for utilizing {\it DI} in our experiments.